PlaidWeb/publ-site/content/manual/api/entry.md

         A value of `False` indicates that no image should be rendered at all.

+    * **`image_fallback`**: A path or URL to an image that should be used as a fallback in the event that no image was found in the entry.

+        This is overridden by any value provided in the `image` parameter.

-    If you use this, you should also provide your own `og:type` tag, e.g.
+    If you use this, your template should also provide your own `og:type` tag, e.g.

     ```html
     {{ entry.card(width=640,height=350,resize="fill") }}